-The students will be able to- survey relevant research literature. learn to communicate effectively. assimilate the purpose of research through literature survey. acquire ability to identify the gaps in research. appraise the importance of ethics in research. hypothesize the solutions to real life problems.
+The students will be able to-

+evant research literature.

+mmunicate effectively.

+the purpose of research through literature survey.

+ility to identify the gaps in research.

+ne importance of ethics in research.

+e the solutions to real life problems.

+,

 Every student will have to undertake a research project in the field relevant to Biotechnology.
 Each student will be allocated a faculty supervisor depending upon the area of his/ her interest.
 In further course of time the student will identify the research problem and do the literature survey.
 In Project Phase-I every student is expected to at least build the hypothesis, set the objectives and decide upon the work-plan for the research to be carried out in next semester under Project Phase-II.
 During this course of time he/she will be regularly monitored and evaluated by the Project Supervisor and the Departmental Project Committee.
 Continuous monitoring will include Seminar Presentations and Feedback from supervisor.
 At the end of the Project Phase-I, each student will have to submit a Synopsis (soft bound), deliver a presentation pertaining to the research work and will have to appear for viva during Internal Examination.